Doctor Bedlam: Fictional character biography

 Doctor Bedlam's early life is unknown, save that he once possessed a physical body that was transformed into psychic energy.
 His primary foe is Mister Miracle, whom he has never defeated.

-Following the destruction of Apokolips and New Genesis, Bedlam relocates to Earth, where he attracts the second Mister Miracle's attention by becoming an escape artist under the name Baron Bedlam.
+Following the destruction of Apokolips and New Genesis, Bedlam relocates to Earth, where he attracts Mister Miracle's attention by becoming an escape artist under the name Baron Bedlam.
+He is not a skilled escape artist, but does not need to be; one android body is destroyed by the traps, and he relocates to another one, which then appears from backstage.